How visibility enables recovery, not just reporting

 Most cold chain teams use real-time data the way they used data loggers: for reports.
 The real value of visibility is catching problems before products are lost.

 In the last post, we laid out the three things that real control requires: active temperature management, real-time visibility, and intervention capability.
-Visibility sits in the middle because it's the one that connects the other two.
-Without it, you have a system that maintains temperature and a team that can intervene, but nobody knows when to act.
+Visibility sits in the middle because it connects the other two.
+Without it, you have a system that maintains temperature and a team that can intervene, but no signal for when to act.

-Many organizations that invest in real-time visibility use it for reporting, not recovery.
-They've upgraded from a data logger to a cloud-connected sensor, a step in the right direction, but they're still asking "what happened to this shipment?"
+Most organizations that invest in real-time visibility use it for reporting.
+They've moved from a data logger to a cloud-connected sensor, which is progress, but they're still asking "what happened to this shipment?"

 Expensive documentation